DFHack/dfhack/Readme.rst

 to toggle all labors within the selected category.

-Press the ``+-`` keys to sort the unit list according to the currently selected skill/labor, and press the ``*/`` keys to sort the unit list by Name, Profession, Squad, Happiness, or Arrival order (using Tab to select which sort method to use here).
+Press the ``+-`` keys to sort the unit list according to the currently selected skill/labor, and press the ``*/`` keys to sort the unit list by Name, Profession/Squad, Happiness, or Arrival order (using Tab to select which sort method to use here).

 With a unit selected, you can press the "v" key to view its properties (and possibly set a custom nickname or profession) or the "c" key to exit